BlueWizardHat/yamlcfn/README.md

 ### Inbound rules

-Inbound rules always must specify "ref", "type" and "ports". "ref" is either the name a security group in the same file, an alias (type "cidr" or "security group") or a parameter (also type "cidr" or "securitygroup") or "self". "type" is "tcp", "udp" or "icmp".
-And "ports" is a commaseparated list of aliases or port ranges.
+Inbound rules always must specify "ref", "type" and "ports" or alternatively "cidr", "type" and "ports".

+* "ref" is either the name a security group in the same file, an alias (type "cidr" or "security group") or a parameter (also type "cidr" or "securitygroup") or "self"
+* "cidr" is an ip/submask
+* "type" is "tcp", "udp" or "icmp"
+* "ports" is a commaseparated list of aliases or port ranges.

 For example